jcrigby/git-examples/docs/index.md

 There is an appendix to the online git doc that says a bit about [gitk](https://git-scm.com/book/en/v2/Appendix-A:-Git-in-Other-Environments-Graphical-Interfaces).
-Another command git-gui is mentioned, I have accidently stumbled into git-gui a few times and was as confused as a non-vi user is when she accidently types `vi`.
+Another command git-gui is mentioned, I have accidently stumbled into git-gui a few times and was as confused as non-vi user is when they accidently type `vi`.

+If you are an old school X11 user and use "select to copy, middle mouse to paste" then you need to know that when you click on a commit in gitk the value in the box labeled __SHA1 ID__ gets updated to that commits sha1 and it gets copied to the middle mouse paste buffer, so you can left click on a commit in gitk then middle mouse to paste elsewhere.

 ### Bitbucket sucks